Yejashi/obsidianNotes/Class/Spring 2025/Graph Algorithms COSC690/Homeworks/HW1/hw1_answers.md

 A program that takes a tree as input would operate as follows:
 - Calculate the number of verticies
 -  Iterate through all the vertices
-	- If the degree is
+	- If the degree is 1 then it is a leaf. (i.e number of edges is 1)
+		-